Preclinical Imaging Facility

 The PIF supports also basic research and translational studies aimed at developing new high-end in vivo imaging approaches that might improve data quality and reproducibility, while minimizing the impact on animal wellbeing and reducing numbers of animals per individual studies.

-The Facility is equipped with an in vivo luminescence and fluorescence imaging system (IVIS Spectrum) with all the accessory equipment and laboratory space for small animal studies in the spf facility.
-The Facility will be soon equipped with a preclinical Magnetic Resonance Imaging (MRI), and upgraded with Ultrasound (US) and Computed Tomography (CT) imaging systems.
+The Facility provide access to an in vivo luminescence and fluorescence imaging system (IVIS Spectrum, PerkinElmer) and a Newton FT500 (Witec) with all the accessory equipment and laboratory space for small-animal studies in the spf facility.
+The Facility is also equipped with a novel small-animal echography system, Vevo 3100 (Fujifilm Visualsonic).